saichn/Transfer-Learning-for-Cricket-Shot-Detection-with-AlexNet/README.md

 ### `predict.py`
 Script to make predictions on new images using the previously trained and saved model.

+### `model.py`
+Defines the model architecture using transfer learning with the AlexNet model.

+### `utils.py`
+Contains utility functions for setting seeds, un-normalizing images, displaying images, plotting training curves, and creating symbolic links for dataset organization.

-### `main.py`
+### `download_kaggle_dataset.py`
-The entry point for the application.
-It handles training, evaluation, and prediction processes.
+Downloads and prepares the cricket shot dataset from Kaggle for use in the project

 ## Results

 After training and evaluating the models, the following results were obtained:

-- **Cricket Shot Model**: The model fine-tuned on the cricket shot dataset achieved an impressive accuracy of **98.31%**.
+- **Fine-Tuned Cricket Shot Model**: The model fine-tuned on the cricket shot dataset achieved an impressive accuracy of **98.31%**.
-- **ImageNet Model**: The default ImageNet-pretrained AlexNet model, without any fine-tuning, achieved only **~25% accuracy** on the cricket shot dataset.
+- **ImageNet Pretrained Model**: The default ImageNet-pretrained AlexNet model, without any fine-tuning, achieved only **26.98% accuracy** on the cricket shot dataset.

-#### Learning Curves
+This stark difference highlights the effectiveness of transfer learning and underscores the importance of fine-tuning a pre-trained model for specific tasks.

+The learning curves (see below) illustrate an important aspect of the training process.
+While the fine-tuned model shows high training accuracy, it also begins to overfit after just a few epochs, as indicated by the decline in test accuracy.
+This behavior is expected given the relatively small size of the cricket shot dataset compared to the larger ImageNet dataset.
 <div style="margin: 10px;">
     <img src="results/train_and_test_accuracy.png" alt="Learning Curve - Accuracy" style="width: 70%; height: auto;">
 </div>

-This significant difference highlights the effectiveness of transfer learning and the need to fine-tune a pre-trained model for a specific task.
-The fine-tuned cricket shot model outperforms the ImageNet-pretrained model, demonstrating that adapting the classification layers to recognize cricket-specific actions is crucial.
+In summary, the results highlight the effectiveness of transfer learning for cricket shot classification.
+The fine-tuned cricket shot model significantly outperforms the ImageNet-pretrained model, demonstrating the critical role of adapting classification layers to recognize cricket-specific actions.
+Future work may focus on addressing overfitting to further improve model performance.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.